 Consider the switch to alternative energy

-Whether energy use is large or small, consider other energy options such as:
+Whether your energy use is large or small, consider other energy options such as:

 - switching to a green energy provider